Ernyoke/ervin-szilagyi-static-site/src/articles/containers-under-the-hood.md

 COPY ./public-html/ /usr/local/apache2/htdocs/
 ```

-There are many possible commands that can be used when building Docker images.
+Many possible commands can be used when building Docker images.
 For more information, we would want to check out the [Docker documentation](https://docs.docker.com/engine/reference/builder/).
 Some widely used commands from a Dockerfile would be the following:

 `FROM`: specifies the base image for the current build
 `ENV`: specifies an environment variable